Integrating Activities of the EU Research Framework Programmes

-Ending of Framework Programme EU supported TNA
+Ending of Framework Programme EU supported TNA and subsequent lobbying

-Future EU supported TNA within Horizon 2020
+Future EU supported TNA within and beyond Horizon 2020

 The ESUO issued a call to action in 2014 after their (several) letters to the European Commission went unheeded.
 The manifesto of the ESUO – “TOWARDS EVEN BRIGHTER EUROPEAN PHOTON SCIENCE – A manifesto for a truly European photon science community“, calls for a “floodlight” approach to funding all aspects of science made possible by the existence of SR and FEL facilities across Europe and a restoration of TNA programmes which can serve a large fraction of the accelerator-facility based photon sciences community, estimated at more than 25,000 users, across Europe.
 This would most clearly benefit those EU member nations who do not have their own SR or FEL facilities or their own funded user programme and this clearly applies to Ireland.
 A similar commitment to funding EU TNA into the future in the case of NB and MB facilities is likewise warranted with benefits to the Irish research community.